2326wz/xfoil-python/README.md

 compiler=mingw32
 ```

+Then, you must have Visual Studio 2017 installed.
+Also, this [patch](https://bugs.python.org/file40608/patch.diff) can help you to pass the intallation successfully.

 If you are not able to create this file for your Python environment, you can instead create a file named `setup.cfg` in
 the root of the repo with the same contents.
 It is also possible to force the use of MinGW  directly when invoking
 `pip` by calling: